Bellerive, Tasmania, Suburb Profile

 Real estate in Bellerive

 Properties in Bellerive offer a diverse range of options, catering to various lifestyles and preferences.
-The suburb boasts a mix of housing types, including historical homes, modern houses, apartments, and waterfront properties.
+The suburb boasts a mix of housing types, including historic homes, modern houses, apartments, and waterfront properties.

-Bellerive features a number of charming historic homes that showcase the suburb's rich heritage including their mature trees and established gardens.
+Bellerive features several charming historic homes that showcase the suburb's rich heritage, including mature trees and established gardens.
 These properties often exude traditional architectural styles and designs, providing a glimpse into the area's past.
 In contrast, the suburb also offers contemporary houses that feature modern designs and amenities.
 These properties often appeal to families and individuals seeking spacious, updated homes with all the modern conveniences.

-Bellerive has a selection of apartments and condominiums, offering a convenient and low-maintenance lifestyle.
-These properties are suitable for individuals or small families looking for a comfortable living space with easy access to local amenities and the waterfront.
+Bellerive offers a convenient and low-maintenance lifestyle through a selection of apartments and condominiums.
+These properties are suitable for individuals or small families looking for comfortable living space with easy access to local amenities and the waterfront.
 Bellerive also features townhouse developments that provide a balance between space and low-maintenance living.
 These properties are often designed with modern layouts and amenities.

 Featured Bellerive properties sold by Fall Real Estate: